yannis/discoteca-demo/README.md

 </div>
 ```

-and change route/artists/edit to get the following model
+and change route/artists/edit to get the artist model:

 ```
 import Ember from 'ember';